SpeciesFileGroup/taxonworks_together_2020/README.md

 * When: Monday Nov.
 30, 1:30 - 3:30 PM CST
 * Where: Zoom link via email via [registration form][1].
 * What: A very basic guided exercise illustrating the simplest path forward to creating a new Task in TaxonWorks.
 The intent is to turn on the system and create "Hello World" in a TaxonWorks task card, nothing much more.
 We'll also talk about how we'll share code, and maybe have a little Git tutorial to set the stage for other activities later in the week.
+* Requirements: Your curiosity.
-* Requirements: A working development environment (if you want to follow along, highly recommended), or your curiosity.
+* HINT: Best with a working development environment if you want to follow along, highly recommended

 ## Intro to digitization
 * Event status: Pending